dibyendumajumdar/simpledbm/simpledbm-docs/docs/typesystem.rst

   values.

-* GenericRowFactory is an implementation of RowFactory that can be registered with SimpleDBM as a factory for index keys and table rows.
+* GenericRowFactory is an implementation of RowFactory that can be registered with SimpleDBM_ as a factory for index keys and table rows.

 Samples
 =======
 The following samples show how the TypeSystem may be used:

-* TupleDemo - demonstrates the raw SimpleDBM RSS API and shows how the TypeSystem may be integrated with it.
+* TupleDemo - demonstrates the raw SimpleDBM_ RSS API and shows how the TypeSystem may be integrated with it.

-* BTreeDemo - demonstrates standalone use of BTrees.
+* BTreeDemo - demonstrates the standalone use of BTrees.